barumau/PanGlobish/english/100_baze_regule.md

 8. **Verbs:**
    The verb does not change in person, number and tense.
     - **is** indicates an ongoing event.
-    - **has** indicates a completed event whose results have an effect on the present situation.
+    - **haf** indicates a completed event whose results have an effect on the present situation.
     - **was** indicates a completed event that has no connection to the present situation.
     - **wil** indicates a future event.
 9. **Word order:**